ygrek/ocaml-extlib/README.md

 Installation
 ------------

-`opam install extlib` or follow manual instructions below.
+`opam install extlib` or follow the manual instructions below.

 Build with dune: